Update on 30 Jan, 23

-From the disposal of various kinds of wastage to mining and manufacturing scraps, every human activity has an impact over the environment which is posing a great challenge to their existence.
-Though legislative regulations have been applied to cancel down the degrading effect, more key roles have to be addressed in order to survive the potential hazards.
+From the disposal of various kinds of wastage to mining and manufacturing scraps, every human activity has an impact on the environment which is posing a great challenge to their existence.
+Though legislative regulations have been applied to cancel down the degrading effect, more key roles have to be addressed to survive the potential hazards.

 With this peak increase in environmental pollution across different countries, various development initiatives are been taken to balance out the drastic global situation.
 Every effort that is been made by a human along with the help of technological advancements has been streamlined under a new discipline called environment engineering which is giving rise to career opportunities for aspirants.

-Engineers who can contribute to solving the world's environmental problems including researching, developing, designing and proposing solutions for different environmental issues, from air pollution and water contamination to fuel consumption and waste recycling, what we refer as environmental engineers.
+Engineers who can contribute to solving the world's environmental problems including researching, developing, designing, and proposing solutions for different environmental issues, from air pollution and water contamination to fuel consumption and waste recycling, what we refer to as Environmental engineers.

 Well, it is quite obvious that environmental engineers are problem solvers but who can solve environmental problems caused due to detrimental human activities.
 Without environmental engineers, the world is a polluted space with no fossil fuels, wind farms, hydroelectric dams, hybrid cars, etc.